andriana-mkrtchyan/aua-os-25/assignments/homework-7/readme.txt

 *
 * 	If P1 ends at time=1 and P2 starts at time=2, the gap between the processes will be illustrated as |IDLE| *
+* 	The program does not scale (reducing in size) paddings and chart size in case of very large burst times, e.g. 1000,
+* 	so please do not test such for having consistent and beautiful output :)
+*